Arthur Stein (activist): Espionage

 In December 1955, Herbert Fuchs testified under subpoena before House Committee on Un-American Activities (HUAC) and described Arthur Stein as a recurring leader in underground networks in the federal government.
 In 1936, when Fuchs moved to Washington, DC, and joined the Wheeler Committee.
 Arthur Stein led the committee's communist members.
 They included: James Gorham, Samuel Koenigsberg, Ellis Olim, and Margaret Bennett Porter (wife of John W. Porter).
 When Fuchs moved to the National Labor Relations Board, his comrades were: again Arthur Stein, Allan Rosenberg, Martin Kurasch, Joseph Robison, Eleanor Nelson, Henry Rhine, Philip Reno, Sidney Katz, Julia Katz, and Bernard Stern.
 Fuchs named Victor Perlo as Party dues collector at the NLRB; Arthur Stein succeeded him.

 Personal life and death

 On August 12, 1933, Stein married Annie Steckler.

-Their daughter Eleanor Raskin joined the Students for a Democratic Society and become a leader in the Weather Underground domestic terrorist group.
+Their daughter Eleanor Raskin joined the Students for a Democratic Society and become a leader in the Weather Underground group.
 (Eleanor would marry fellow Weatherman Jeff Jones in 1981; their son Thai Jones is a nationally known journalist.)